eclipse-ankaios/ankaios/doc/docs/development/system-tests.md

 A shell script is provided for the easy execution of the system tests.
 The script does the following:

 1. It checks if the required Ankaios executables (`ank`, `ank-server` and `ank-agent`) are available at specified path.
-2. It prints out the version number executables.
+1. It prints out the version number executables.
-3. It starts the `podman` service if it is not started yet.
-4. It starts all the tests under specified folder or a specific robot test file.
+1. It starts all the tests under specified folder or a specific robot test file.
-5. It stores the test result in the folder `{Ankaios root folder}/target/robot_tests_result`.
+1. It stores the test result in the folder `{Ankaios root folder}/target/robot_tests_result`.

 ### Run in development container
 Generic syntax: